-SKIP - Sketching in Practice 2017 SFU University
+SKIP - Sketching in Practice Simon Fraser University

 1. Why is your practice of Nomadic sketching important to you?